sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Algorithms and Techniques
-To use DeepAR it needs to meet the following:
+To use DeepAR it needs to meet the following[^10]:
-1. Provide the entire time series for training.
+1. Except for when splitting your dataset for training and testing, always provide the entire time series for training, testing, and when calling the model for inference.
+Regardless of how you set `context_length`, don't break up the time series or provide only a part of it.
+The model uses data points further back than the value set in `context_length` for the lagged values feature.
 2.